 Unit 8.3: Programming with Python and Turtle

-Unit 9.2: Searching and Sorting Algorithms
+Unit 9.1: Python Programming and Searching & Sorting Algorithms

-Unit 9.3: Python Dice Project
+Unit 9.3: Python Quiz Project

 E-Safety lessons are delivered periodically throughout KS3.